Localized Vision-Language Matching for Open-vocabulary Object Detection: Abstract

 \section{Abstract}

-In this work, we propose an open-world object detection method that, based on image-caption pairs, learns to detect novel object classes along with a given set of known classes.
+In this work, we propose an open-vocabulary object detection method that, based on image-caption pairs, learns to detect novel object classes along with a given set of known classes.
 It is a two-stage training approach that first uses a location-guided image-caption matching technique to learn class labels for both novel and known classes in a weakly-supervised manner and second specializes the model for the object detection task using known class annotations.
 We show that a simple language model fits better than a large contextualized language model for detecting novel objects.
 Moreover, we introduce a consistency-regularization technique to better exploit image-caption pair information.
-Our method compares favorably to existing open-world detection approaches while being data-efficient.
+Our method compares favorably to existing open-vocabulary detection approaches while being data-efficient.
+Source code is available at \url{https://github.com/lmb-freiburg/locov}.